openmrs/openmrs-contrib-rest-api-docs/location.md

 ### Create a location

-* To Create a location you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a location you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes